Aiven-Open/opensearch-connector-for-apache-kafka/docs/opensearch-sink-connector-config-options.rst

 ``topic.index.map``
   This option is now deprecated.
 A future version may remove it completely.
 Please use single message transforms, such as RegexRouter, to map topic names to index names.

-  A map from Kafka topic name to the destination Opensearch index, represented as a list of ``topic:index`` pairs.
+  A map from Kafka topic name to the destination OpenSearch index, represented as a list of ``topic:index`` pairs.

   * Type: list
   * Default: ""